zhanhui913/Mapify/README.md

 });
 ```

-###onEdit (might delete)
-* Callback triggered by a mouseclick on the image, to insert a new marker/note, or on an exisitng marker to edit the note when the widget is in edit mode (canEdit: true).
-Please use the default implementation as a guide to implement a custom interface.
-* Default: Open a dialog box with a simple textarea to add/edit the note
-* Callback Arguments:
-    * ev: the click event
-    * elem: the marker DOM element

 ###onEditMarker
 * Callback triggered by a mouseclick on the marker, to select it or deselect it when the widget is in edit Mode (editMode: true).
 * Default : Draws a dashed border around the marker when selected, otherwise empty.
-* Callback Arguments:
-    * ev: the click event
-    * elem: the marker DOM element

-###onShow
-* Callback triggered by a mouseclick on an existing marker when the widget is in view mode (canEdit: false).
-Please use the default implementation as a guide to implement a custom interface.
-* Default: Open a dialog box to show the note
 * Callback Arguments:
     * ev: the click event
     * elem: the marker DOM element